Lactation management service

-Providing support to mothers and hospitalized infants who experience lactation or breastfeeding needs, including:
+- Mothers and hospitalized infants who experience lactation or breastfeeding difficulties, such as:

 - Medication use and safety